-russia has launched a full-scale war in Ukraine!
-Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.
+russia has launched a full-scale war in Ukraine.
+Donate to support Ukraine and protect the world’s peace.

 how_to_start business with no money

-First up, you need an idea that's going to make a bank but doesn't need a bank to start.
+First up, you need an idea that’s going to make bank but doesn’t need bank to start.
 This is your business model.
-Think about what you're good at and what problems you can solve.
-Maybe it's a service you can offer or some digital product you can create.
-The key is it's got to be something you can kick off without a huge cash injection.
+Think about what you’re good at and what problems you can solve.
+Maybe it’s a service you can offer or some digital product you can create.
+The key is it’s got to be something you can kick off without a huge cash injection.
 So, will you be a service-based business or a product-based one?

 ‘The $100 Startup’ by Chris Guillebeau is full of ideas that don’t need much cash to get going.
 It’ll spark some ideas for sure.
 However, it’s vital to feel excited about the idea you have.
 Otherwise, you’ll feel discouraged at the first slightly difficult hurdle you face.